5 Things You Need To Know About Inheriting Real Estate

-1. Are You Ready For Financial Responsibility?
+1. Are You Ready for the Financial Responsibility?

-2. Prepare Yourself For Never-Ending Repairs
+2. Prepare Yourself for Repairs (and their cost!)

 3. Be Emotionally Ready To Clear Personal Property